 The Importance of Daily Wear

 Drs.
-Hamer and Glassick may instruct you to wear your retainer a certain number of hours per day, or he may simply tell you to only wear it at night.
+Hamer and Glassick may instruct you to wear your retainer a certain number of hours per day, or they may simply tell you to only wear it at night.
 This will vary depending on your specific treatment plan.
-It’s important to follow the instructions provided with your retainer, Otherwise, you could end up with shifting teeth that can make wearing your retainers uncomfortable or even unsafe to your oral health.
+It’s important to follow the instructions provided with your retainer.
+Otherwise, you could end up with shifting teeth that can make wearing your retainers uncomfortable or even unsafe to your oral health.
 All it takes is a day or two of forgetting to wear your retainers before your teeth can begin to shift considerably, especially if you just got your braces off not too long ago.

 Wearing your retainer as instructed and caring for it are important to keeping your smile looking its best.
 Hamer and Glassick Orthodontics stresses the importance of the retention phase after orthodontic treatment.
 We want you to maintain the smile you worked so hard to achieve.
 If you’ve got questions about maintaining your retainer, don’t hesitate to ask at your next appointment!
 Call us to schedule, we would be happy to help!